 Strands are mini-courses that occur each morning for 2-3 hours.
-Institute participants attend one strand throughout the four mornings.
+Institute participants attend ONE strand throughout the four mornings.
 For information on an individual strand, click on the title of the strand.
 Please indicate your first, second, and third strand choices on the Individual Registration Form.
+Your strand for the week will be confirmed and emailed to you the week of June 10th.

 It is important for your school team to carefully plan how each participant's strand choice will contribute to your team's overall implementation strategies that will be discussed during afternoon Team Time.